 Processes characterizing special populations (e.g., second language learners, low SES urban students enrolled in NYC public schools, students with a reading disability) are of special interest as well.

-Students may enroll on a part-time or full-time basis in the LDI program as described below.
-Part-time students must take 6 credits (two courses) per semester.
-Full-time students take at least 9 credits (three courses) per semester.
+Students must enroll on a full-time basis in the LDI program as described below.
+To be considered full-time, students must take at least 9 credits (three courses) per semester.
 Our courses are offered in the late afternoon (4:15 p.m.-6:15 p.m.) and early evening (6:30-8:30 p.m.).
 Each class meets for two hours, one day per week, between Monday and Thursday.
 This makes it possible for teachers working in schools and others who are employed to complete our program.